albertattard/java-boot-camp/docs/09-generics/05-variance.md

 ## Bi-variance

 There are cases where we need to operate on a collection without interacting with its content.
-Say we need to write a function that verifies whether the _i_th element in a collection is not `null`.
+Say we need to write a function that verifies whether the <em>i</em><sup>th</sup> element in a collection is not `null`.
 Consider the following example.

 ```java
 package demo;